-People in Kashmir.
-Lebanon and Gaza received assistance.
+People in Kashmir, Lebanon, Gaza and Turkey received assistance during the winter of 2022/3

 Empowerment projects gift the beneficiary hope.
 It is usually a means of escape from whatever obstacle is stopping someone living a reasonable and productive life.
-Education is fundamental is freeing people from a life of poverty, but so too are other initiatives that can transform lives with little cost but yet unaffordable to many due to poverty, catastrophe or similar.
+Education is fundamental is freeing people from a life of poverty, but so too are other low-cost initiatives that can transform lives, yet unaffordable to many due to poverty, catastrophe, or circumstance.